ostecke/axon-server-dockerfile/README.md

 * `AXONSERVER_EVENTSTORE`

     This is the directory used for storing the Events.
+* `AXONSERVER_LOGSTORE`

+    This is the directory used for storing the replication log.
 * `AXONSERVER_CONTROLDB`

     This is where Axon Server stores information of clients and what types of messages they are interested in.